chaos-mesh/chaos-mesh/doc/stress_chaos.md

     When both `StressngStressors` and `Stressors` are defined, `StressngStressors` wins.

 ## Usage

-Below is an example YAML file of StressChaos which burns 1 CPU for 30 seconds in every 2 minutes:
+Below is an example YAML file of StressChaos which is set to burn 1 CPU for 30 seconds in every 2 minutes:

 ```yaml
 apiVersion: pingcap.com/v1alpha1